mpratt/Embera/README.md

 - [Enabling cache](doc/06-caching.md)
 - [Advanced Usage](doc/07-advanced-usage.md)

+## Migrating from version >= 1.9.x

+The folder structure has changed, the library is now in the `src` folder and you can find an autoloader there if you are not using composer.

+The configuration array has changed in order to make it simpler.
+Take a look at the [Usage/Configuration instructions](doc/01-usage.md) to update it.

+The other major change is that the `inspectUrlInfo()` method is now called `getUrlData()`.
+The `HtmlFormatter` class does not exist anymore since the library allows now other type of templating.

+Updating should be fairly easy, check the documentation.

 ## Submitting bugs and feature requests

 Bugs and feature request are tracked on [GitHub](https://github.com/mpratt/Embera/issues)